Hyperbolic volume and Heegaard distance: Coloring and constructing the pair of pants

-Let $\T$ be a generalized triangulation of $M$ with $\tm$ generalized tetrahedra.
-If $\s$ weakly reduces, then $d(\s) \leq 1$; we assume from now on that $\s$ is strongly irreducible.
-Rubinstein \cite{rubinstein} (see also Stocking \cite{stocking}, and Lackenby~\cite{lackenby}\cite{LackenbyNew} when $M$ is not closed) show that $\s$ is isotopic to an {\it almost normal} surface, that is, after isotopy the intersection of $\s$ with the generalized tetrahedra of $\T$ consists of {\it normal faces}, of which there are two types: (1) normal disks (triangles or quadrilaterals), and: (2) an exceptional component, which is either an octagonal disk or an annulus obtained by tubing together 2 normal disks.
-At most one normal face of $\s$ is an exceptional component.
+If $\s$ weakly reduces, then $d(\s) \leq 1$; we assume as we may that $\s$ is strongly irreducible.
+Rubinstein \cite{rubinstein} (see also Stocking \cite{stocking} and Lackenby~\cite{lackenby}\cite{LackenbyAlgorithm} when $M$ is not closed) show that $\s$ is isotopic to an {\it almost normal} surface, that is, after isotopy the intersection of $\s$ with the generalized tetrahedra of $\T$ consists of {\it normal faces}, of which there are two types: \begin{enumerate} \item normal disks (normal triangles and normal quadrilaterals) \item an exceptional component, which is either an octagonal disk or an annulus obtained by tubing together two normal disks; at most one normal face of $\s$ is an exceptional component. \end{enumerate}